1/7 Eggersdorf Rd. Ormeau

 Preventing Tooth Decay

-Complementing this with daily flossing helps target the interdental spaces, areas where the toothbrush might not reach, but where decay often initiates.
+Complementing this with daily flossing helps target the interdental spaces where the toothbrush might not reach but where decay often initiates.

-Regular dental check-ups, ideally every six months, allow for early detection and intervention of potential issues, alongside professional cleanings to remove tartar and hard-to-reach plaque.
+Regular dental check-ups, ideally every six months, allow for early detection and intervention of potential issues.
+They also include professional cleanings to remove tartar and hard-to-reach plaque.

-Additionally, using therapeutic mouthwashes containing fluoride or antimicrobial agents can be a supplementary step in one’s defence against decay.
+Additionally, therapeutic mouthwashes containing fluoride or antimicrobial agents can be a supplementary step in fighting decay.

-By amalgamating these measures, individuals can significantly mitigate the risks of tooth decay, preserving the health and longevity of their smiles.
+By amalgamating these measures, individuals can significantly mitigate tooth decay risks, preserving their smiles’ health and longevity.

-1. Maintain Oral Hygiene: Brush twice a day with fluoride toothpaste and floss regularly.
+1. Maintain Oral Hygiene: Brush twice daily with fluoride toothpaste and regularly floss.

 2. Regular Dental Check-ups: This helps detect and treat cavities early.